 Step 2 apply

-We are introducing a new online application system for students applying for Masters courses with a start date of September 2017 or later.
+We have introduced a new online application system for students applying for Masters courses with a start date of September 2017.
+Applications for 2018 onwards are not yet open.

 - Apply for courses starting from September 2017 onwards (including pre-sessional language courses for 2017)

 - Apply for courses starting before September 2017

 If you are unsure which form you need to use, or you experience any difficulties applying online, please contact our admissions team

 Whichever form you are using you will be able to log in and track the progress of your application at any time.